 - Consent – Is when the individual has given clear consent for you to process their personal data for a specific purpose.
 For example taking photographs for the Ultimate Cheer website.

-Data collected by prospective members, members, parents/guardians includes the following:
+Data collected by members, parents/guardians includes the following:

-- Name, address, date of birth, gender, telephone numbers, next of kin details and email address.
+- Name, address, date of birth, age, gender, telephone numbers, next of kin details and email address.